tituspowell/wayfarer-game/README.md

 Some NPC types are pacifist and won't ever provoke a fight; others are more aggressive.
 Some have specific known triggers, like a Bandit will attack you if you're perceived as being rich, the value of your possessions exceeding a threshold.
 A Thug will attack you if you have low health.
 A Puritan will attack you if you have multiple diseases, and so on.

-So that already makes the game feel more alive as these NPCs wander around with their different behaviours.
+That already makes the game feel more alive as these NPCs wander around with their different behaviours.
 But I wanted an extra level of unpredictability, so introduced secret personality traits.
 I came up with a list of possible triggers and a list of possible reactions, and each NPC gets one of each at random.
 One might give you his possessions if you enter a shop.
 Another might tell you a secret if you're in the dark without a light source.
 Another might attack you if you go through a portal.

 You don't know what the NPC's secret personality trait or trigger is, so you're often surprised.
 Your loyal Smuggler companion may suddenly announce he was actually a Friar all along.
 The Jester you're trading with may pick your pocket.
 The Scribe might reveal he is carrying a magic item, or knows where one is.